wright-jordan/ts-http/README.md

 # node-mux

-A zero-dependency small collection of functions and types that provide a simple routing mechanism and middleware pattern.
+A small collection of functions and types that provide a simple routing mechanism and middleware pattern.

 ## Installation